SUSE/Enceladus/CloudFormation/suma/README.md

 ### `manager_populate_channels.sh`

 This script is used by `suse_manager_full_bootstrap.templ` to synchronize channels.
-It is avaiable from an S3 bucket where the template will try to fetch it from, so unless you want to change channel synchronization, you don't need this file.
+It is available from an S3 bucket where the template will try to fetch it from, so unless you want to change channel synchronization, you don't need this file.